Superior Data for Superior Research

 Overnight service for customers near a GENEWIZ laboratory.
 Laboratories are located in New York City, Boston, Washington D.C.
 Metro Area, Research Triangle Park, San Diego, Los Angeles Metro Area, San Francisco Bay Area, and Seattle.
 Typically samples are picked up in the afternoon by a GENEWIZ courier, and data are reported the next morning.
 Please contact us for details and eligibility.

-Data reported within one business day after samples are received by GENEWIZ from Azenta.
+Data reported within one business day after samples are received by GENEWIZ.

 Learn from the Sanger experts how you can get the most of your DNA Sequencing.
 Whether you’re troubleshooting a tough sequencing reaction, perfecting PCR visualization, or learning to clean up and refine your PCR products, these resources are designed to help you get the best results.